 Details The program runs April through October, 250 hours or more of herbal immersion.
-Apprentices are here 1 day per week, and additionally are expected to assist at workshops and complete a personal culmination project that reflects their unique interests in herbalism.
+Apprentices are here 1 day per week (usually Monday), and additionally are expected to assist at workshops and complete a personal culmination project that reflects their unique interests in herbalism.
 Past culmination projects have included multi-year garden plans, a garden plot, clinical intakes, materia medica, and co-teaching workshops.
+There is the possibility of attending every other week without the work-trade component for the right candidate, but fewer hours are not available.
 There are additional opportunities that pop up throughout the season such as trips to conferences and events, which are optional but strongly recommended.
 Apprentices receive a certificate reflecting their completion of the program, their culmination project, and hours of study (estimated 250 hours).

 There are several required tools for the program, which are necessary for harvesting, wild-crafting, and making herbal medicine.
 There are also recommended books to enhance the learning experience, but they are not required as each apprentice’s learning is tied to their own personal interests.